Get started by searching below:

 There are two types of hearing loss that children with cerebral palsy may have:

-In a 2018 study posted in the journal Otology & Neurotology, only 4% of deaf children with cerebral palsy had sensorineural hearing loss.
+In a study published by the medical journal Otology & Neurotology, only 4% of deaf children with cerebral palsy had sensorineural hearing loss.

 Conductive hearing loss is far more treatable than sensorineural hearing loss.
 It may be treated with hearing aids, surgery, or by treating the underlying infections and inflammation.